Concept-based Explanations for Out-Of-Distribution Detectors: Experiments

-In this subsection, we elaborate on the experiments to answer the first question (Q1) on the effectiveness of our concept learning objective.
-The results are summarized in Table \ref{tab:concept-learning-results} for different OOD detection methods and OOD datasets.
-We consider the following four settings of the hyperparameters in order to evaluate the effectiveness of the proposed regularization terms in the concept-learning objective: \textbf{i)} all the hyperparameters are set to $0$ (first row), which corresponds to the baseline method \cite{yeh2020completeness}; \textbf{ii)} only the regularization terms for reconstruction error $J_{\textrm{norm}}(\bfC, \bfg)$ and mean-squared error $J_{\textrm{mse}}(\bfC, \bfg)$ are included (second row); \textbf{iii)} only the regularization term for concept separability $J_{\textrm{sep}}(\bfC)$ is included (third row); \textbf{iv)} all the regularization terms are included (fourth row).
+Table~\ref{tab:concept-learning-results-places} summarizes the results of concept learning for various combinations of the regularization coefficients ($\lambda_{\star}$) in Eqn (\ref{equ: concept learning}), including: \textbf{i)} baseline where all the coefficients are set to $0$ (first row); \textbf{ii)} only the terms directly relevant to detection completeness (\ie $J_{\textrm{norm}}(\bfC, \bfg)$ and $J_{\textrm{mse}}(\bfC, \bfg)$) are included (second row); \textbf{iii)} only the term responsible for concept separability $J_{\textrm{sep}}(\bfC)$ is included (third row); \textbf{iv)} all the regularization terms are included (fourth row).

-From Table \ref{tab:concept-learning-results}, we observe that the regularization terms $J_{\textrm{norm}}(\bfC, \bfg)$ and $J_{\textrm{mse}}(\bfC, \bfg)$ improve not only the detection completeness by a large margin, but also the classification completeness, compared to the (baseline) case where $\lambda_{\textrm{norm}} = \lambda_{\textrm{mse}} = 0$.
-This validates our hypothesis that accurate reconstruction of the feature representation space $\hat{\calZ}$ and the score functions are both crucial for closing the performance gap between the canonical world and concept world of both the classifier and the OOD detector.
-We observe that the relative concept separability $J_{\textrm{sep}}(\bfC, \bfC')$ is largest most often for the setting where $\lambda_\textrm{mse} = \lambda_\textrm{norm} = 0, \text{ and } \lambda_\textrm{sep} > 0$ (third row).
-However, the detection completeness does not improve and in some cases drops compared to the baseline setting, suggesting that there is a tradeoff between maximizing the detection completeness and concept separability.

-Finally, our method achieves the best detection completeness in most of the cases for the setting where \textit{all} the regularization terms are included, \ie $\lambda_\textrm{mse} > 0, \lambda_\textrm{norm} > 0, \text{ and } \lambda_\textrm{sep} > 0$.
-In this setting, there is a slight decrease the relative concept separability compared to the case where only the regularization term $J_{\textrm{sep}}(\bfC)$ is included (third row).
-In other words, there is a tradeoff wherein we may have to sacrifice the concept separability a little in order to achieve the best possible detection completeness.
-Further investigation including an ablation study on each regularization term can be found in Appendix \ref{sec:appendix-concept-learning-ablation}.
-Interestingly, we observe that the concepts targeted for a particular type of OOD detector can also be applied to different types of OOD detectors (\ie the learned concepts exhibit transferability).
-Refer to Appendix \ref{sec:appendix-concept-learning-transfer} for the full discussion on concept transferability.